cmosqueda/quickease-v2-reports/README.md

 - ✅ Navigation (e.g., back to Flashcards module) is seamless.
 - ✅ Visibility toggling works with proper backend response.
 - ⚠️ Flashcard sharing feature is not yet implemented.
+- 🤚 **Suggestion by Tilan:** Consider adding keyboard controls in flashcards (e.g., spacebar to flip, arrow keys to navigate).

 [**FORUMS**](./forums/aug-3-2025.md)